OliverMathias/AutoAudio/README.md

   [Tacotron](https://google.github.io/tacotron/), an algorithm released by Google has been (unofficially) implemented in dozens of Github repos over the past 2 years.
 When researching how to train these open source models on open source speech data, I was shocked to find that it would take about **1 WEEK** of training on a cloud computing service with multiple GPU's!!!

-  So it seemed Tacotron was only available to the Scrooge McDucks of the world...
+  So it seemed Tacotron was only available to the Scrooge McDucks of the ML world...

   ![navigate](  https://media.giphy.com/media/gQdejV5BBChHi/giphy.gif)